Developmental Malformations

 • Cancer (eg, ovarian cancer or small cell lung cancer) |

 Arterial ischemia.
-Traditional vascular risk factors like hypertension, diabetes, atherosclerosis, and cardioembolic causes are usually the top differential for any arterial infarction.
-However, in absence of these factors, particularly in children or adults younger than 45 years of age, should prompt investigations for antiphospholipid syndrome.
+Hypertension, diabetes, atherosclerosis, and cardioembolism cause most arterial infarctions.
+However, the absence of these factors, particularly in children or adults younger than 45 years of age, should prompt investigations for antiphospholipid syndrome.
 Other causes for this clinical presentation must be part of the work up and include:

 • Vasculitis, including polyarteritis nodosa |